 Figure 2.
-Colours show space-time clusters (collapsed on the time dimension) significantly correlated with correct letter identification $(p \leq .001)$ superimposed upon the appropriate letter.
+Colours show space-time clusters (collapsed on the time dimension) significantly correlated with correct letter identification $(p \le .001)$ superimposed upon the appropriate letter.
 Four colours were used to help cluster segregation.
-The numbers in white near each 470 515 cluster indicate the beginning and end of this cluster relative to stimulus onset.
-To view a colour version of this figure, please see the online issue of the Journal.
+The numbers in white near each cluster indicate the beginning and end of this cluster relative to stimulus onset.

-what the features for letter identification are.
-As we have described above, the classification 475 movies as well as Figure 2 reveal, by themselves, the shape and the position of the efficient features-clusters of significant voxels.
-However, it is possible to decompose the classification movies 480 into any set of features so as to assess the degree to which it accounts for recognition performance (e.g., B. Gibson, Lazareva, Gosselin, Schyns, & Wasserman, 2007).
-To bridge the gap between the letter identification literature and the experiment reported in this article, we determined the 520 relative importance of the features proposed in the letter identification literature.
-More specifically, we conducted a priori feature analyses for all the letters of the alphabet grouped together (similarly to Fiset et al., 2008) as well as for each Q4 letter separately (Figure 3).
-We first created 111 Q10 templates by decomposing each letter into the full complement of local features that have been
+As mentioned in the Introduction, the literature on letter identification has already proposed various sets of letter features that are assumed to underlie identification.
+The issue of the relative impact of these different features on letter identification has generated significant interest.
+Because the Bubbles method is pixel or voxel based, it does not require an a priori definition of what the features for letter identification are.
+As we have described above, the classification movies as well as Figure 2 reveal, by themselves, the shape and the position of the efficient features-clusters of significant voxels.
+However, it is possible to decompose the classification movies into any set of features so as to assess the degree to which it accounts for recognition performance (e.g., B. Gibson, Lazareva, Gosselin, Schyns, & Wasserman, 2007).
+To bridge the gap between the letter identification literature and the experiment reported in this